Node-Fi/default-token-list/.github/ISSUE_TEMPLATE/list-a-token.md

 ---
 name: List a Token
-about: List a token in Ubeswap's official token list.
+about: List a token in Node's official token list.
 title: ""
 labels: token-listing
 assignees: ""